 - List-based blocking sanctions generally prohibit U.S.nexus transactions with designated persons (individuals, entities, vessels, aircraft, etc.), which OFAC has placed on its Specially Designated Nationals ("SDN") List.
-OFAC maintains a number of sanctions programmes, including country-specific programmes and programmes targeting international narcotics trafficking, proliferation, malicious cyber activity, human rights abuses and corruption, and other illicit activity.
-OFAC has authority to designate persons that satisfy a programme's criteria and then add those persons to the SDN List.
+OFAC maintains a number of sanctions programmes, including country-specific programmes and programmes targeting international narcotics trafficking, proliferation, malicious cyber activity, and other illicit activity.
+OFAC has authority to designate persons that satisfy a programme's criteria and to add those persons to the SDN List.
 Any property or property interests of SDNs that come within U.S. jurisdiction must be "blocked" or frozen.
 The blocked funds must be placed into separate suspense accounts and cannot be released absent specific authorisation from OFAC.
-(Listbased sanctions are discussed below in question 2.4.) - Targeted sanctions generally prohibit specified U.S.-nexus dealings with particular persons.
-As a result of Russia's invasion of Ukraine, the U.S. government imposed a number of sanctions restricting U.S. persons from engaging in certain activities related to Russia.
-OFAC also maintains so-called "sectoral sanctions", which prohibit certain categories of activity with persons designated on the Sectoral Sanctions Identification ("SSI") List.
-(These sanctions are discussed further below in question 2.8.) - Comprehensive country or region sanctions broadly target countries or regions (together, "jurisdictions") and generally prohibit almost all U.S.-nexus transactions with those jurisdictions.
-Currently, there are seven jurisdictions subject to comprehensive U.S. sanctions: Cuba; Iran; North Korea; Syria; and three regions of Ukraine (the Crimea region, the so-called Donetsk People's Republic, and the so-called Luhansk People's Republic).
+(Listbased sanctions are discussed below in question 2.4.) - Targeted sanctions generally prohibit specified U.S.nexus dealings with particular persons.
+For example, under the Russia/Ukraine sanctions programme, so-called "sectoral sanctions" prohibit certain categories of activity with persons designated on the Sectoral Sanctions Identification ("SSI") List from four sectors of the Russian economy (financial, energy, defence, and oil exploration/ production).
+(These sanctions are discussed further below in question 2.8.)
+Another example is the new sanctions programme prohibiting U.S. person investment in certain Chinese companies' securities. - Comprehensive country or region sanctions broadly target countries or regions (together, "jurisdictions") and generally prohibit almost all U.S.-nexus transactions with those jurisdictions.
+Currently, there are five jurisdictions subject to comprehensive U.S. sanctions:

+Cuba; the Crimea region; Iran; North Korea; and Syria.
 In addition, pursuant to "secondary sanctions", the U.S. government has threatened to sanction non-U.S. persons that engage in specific activities involving targeted countries, industries, and/or persons, even in the absence of a U.S. nexus.
 Secondary sanctions are discussed further below at question 2.12.

 These various forms of U.S. sanctions can co-exist.
-For example, with respect to Russia, there is a U.S. embargo on the Crimea region and so-called Donetsk and Luhansk People's Republics, various Russian companies and individuals have been designated SDNs or SSIs, and specified activities in Russia are prohibited for U.S. persons and/or subject to the threat of secondary sanctions for non-U.S. persons.
+For example, with respect to Russia, there is a U.S. embargo on the Crimea region, various Russian companies and individuals have been designated SDNs or SSIs, and specified activities in Russia are subject to the threat of secondary sanctions.